dm-advisor/plaitpy/README.md

 ## plait.py

 plait.py is a program for generating fake data from composable yaml templates.
+To execute the program change directory to bin and issue the following command:

+./plait.py template-full-path-and-name options

+Options are:
+* --dir parent directory for templates and data files
+* --num number of records to generate
+* --csv encode records as CSV
+* --json encode records as JSON

+Example:
+ ./plait.py ../templates/undergrad/applicant.yaml --csv --num=10

 The idea behind plait.py is that it should be easy to model fake data that has an interesting shape.
 Currently, many fake data generators model their data as a